Rampa rebellion of 1879

 Rampa rebellion of 1879 (also known as the First Rampa rebellion to distinguish it from the Rampa Rebellion of 1922-24) was an insurrection by the hill tribes in the Rampa region of the Vizagapatam Hill Tracts Agency of Vizagapatam District against the British government of the Madras Presidency.

 Causes

 The hill tracts of Vishakhapatanam were inhabited by hill tribes who led a more or less independent way of life for centuries.
 These tribes either spoke Telugu or Odia or tribal dialects and paid a regular tribute to a zamindar or mansabdar who was a subject of British India.
-The then zamindar of the region, an illegitimate son of his predecessor, was an oppressive tyrant, there had been smaller riots and uprisings before, but to make matters worse, the Madras government introduced a law making toddy tapping illegal and introducing a toddy tax, this wouldn't have been a great deal to the Hill tribes, but toddy tapping was part of their culture.
+The then mansabdar of the region was an oppressive tyrant, which led to smaller riots and uprisings before.
+Also, traders from the lowlands made unfair contracts with the tribes.
+When disputes arose, the government' favoritism towards the traders led to the seizure of tribal property.
+To make matters worse, the Madras government introduced a law making toddy tapping for domestic purposes illegal and introducing a toddy tax, while toddy tapping was part of their culture.
 This led to a full-scale rebellion in early 1879.